CindyU-beep/aldi-image-gen/README.md

 ### Creating a Project

-1. Start by creating a new project from the home page
+1. Start by creating a new campaign from the home page
 2. Add a timeline to your project
-3. Import product images from Amazon, Shopbop, or your local library
+3. Import product images from your local library
 4. Use AI to generate variations or modifications of your product images
 5. Compare different variations side by side